Pick Axe Pete!: Reception

+Bill Kunkel and Arnie Katz of Electronic Games thought Pick Axe Pete! combined "elements of several of today's hottest coin-ops while managing to be totally unique and absolutely captivating."
+They echoed this sentiment in their 1983 Software Encyclopedia while adding that the graphics were "a little sparse" but still "quite attractive and engaging."
 In a December 1982 review, US magazine Joystik called the game "Odyssey's new entry in the Donkey Kong lookalike contest".
 The reviewer gave it a 3/10 for graphics and 7/10 for gameplay and concluded:

 We're not overly thrilled by the graphics of this game—there's just nothing spectacular about the way it looks.
 But we think most "level game" fans will enjoy Pick Axe Petes challenging game play.